awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-get-started-tutorial.md

 # Get Started Creating a Hyperledger Fabric Blockchain Network Using Amazon Managed Blockchain<a name="managed-blockchain-get-started-tutorial"></a>

 This tutorial guides you through creating your first Hyperledger Fabric network using Amazon Managed Blockchain\.
 It shows you how to set up the network and create a member in your AWS account, set up chaincode and a channel, and then invite members from other AWS accounts to join a channel\.
-Instructions for invitees is also provided\.
+Instructions for invitees are also provided\.

 **Topics**
 + [Prerequisites and Considerations](get-started-prerequisites.md)